 Microdermabrasion is a nonsurgical technique that affects only the superficial dead layer of the skin, producing transient changes.
 Microdermabrasion is often administered by nonphysician professionals.

 Who is a candidate for dermabrasion and microdermabrasion?

-Dermabrasion produces changes by carefully controlling the depth of skin damage.
-This produces a wound that heals in a manner that is cosmetically superior to what was there originally.
-The problems that seem to respond best to this approach include acne scarring, traumatic scars, rhinophyma (nose enlargement in rosacea), wrinkles, tattoo removal, and actinic keratoses (very early stage of skin cancer).
-Currently there are other available modalities, including laser surgery, which is more popular and probably more effective.
+Dermabrasion produces controlled skin damage involving the deeper layers of the skin.
+The resulting wound heals with a scar that is cosmetically superior to what was there originally.
+The conditions that seem to respond best to this approach include acne scarring, traumatic scars, rhinophyma (nose enlargement in rosacea), wrinkles, tattoo removal, and actinic keratoses (very early stage of skin cancer).
+Currently, there are other available modalities, including laser surgery, which are more popular and probably more effective because they seem to be more controllable.
 Lighter-skinned individuals generally get more reliable results because they are less likely to develop increased pigmentation after the procedure.
-Patients who have recently been treated with isotretinoin (Accutane) should avoid dermabrasion for at least 6 months.
+Patients who have recently been treated with isotretinoin (Accutane) should avoid dermabrasion for at least six months.

-Microdermabrasion is a technique that affects only the most superficial layer of the skin.
-This layer is composed of dead horny cells which are exfoliated by this procedure.
-This procedure is safe for most people because it dose not produce any significant damage to the skin.
+Microdermabrasion is a technique that affects only the most superficial layer of the skin, the stratum corneum.
+This layer is composed of dead horny cells that are exfoliated by this procedure.
+This procedure is safe for most people because it should not produce any significant damage to the skin.
 Patients who have an active skin disease such as acne should not receive treatment to the affected skin.